 Follow the steps below to install the Hybrid PAB in the Microsoft Exchange Admin Center:

-- Click the download icon next to the PAB manifest for Microsoft products option to download the PhishAlertManifest.xml file.
+Select the download icon next to the PAB manifest for Microsoft products option to download the PhishAlertManifest.xml file.

 Note:Each Phish Alert Button (PAB) XML manifest file is unique to the KSAT console based on where it's downloaded.
-So, if you manage multiple KSAT consoles, you'll need to download and install the correct manifest file for each console separately.
+So, if you manage multiple KSAT consoles, you'll need to download and install the correct manifest file for each console separately. - In a new tab in your browser, log in to your Microsoft Exchange Admin Center account.

 - Navigate to Exchange Admin Center > organization > add-ins.

-- Click Next.
+-

-- Make sure that the Make this add-in available to users in your organization check box and the Mandatory, always enabled.
+Make sure that the Make this add-in available to users in your organization check box and the Mandatory, always enabled.
 Users can't disable this add-in. check box are selected.

-- Click Save to finish the installation.
+- Select Save to finish the installation.

 Installing to Shared Mailboxes